 Havasupai / Havasu Falls

 Located on an Indian Reservation in the private section of the Grand Canyon, the stunning Havasupai Falls is on many a bucket list.
-A limited number of permits (300-400) are released each year around February for the following summer season.
-One of the most coveted outdoor passes in the country; the hike is hard (10-miles each way) and requires at least one night of overnight camping.
+A limited number of permits (300-400) are released each February for the following year.
+One of the most coveted outdoor passes in the country; the hike is hard (about 30 miles total) and requires three nights of backpacking.

 Pro Tip: If you’d rather not hike, a limited number of helicopter seats are available, but it’s best not to count on that as an option as they cannot be reserved in advance.
 Pack mules can also be rented to carry your gear.

 Devil’s Bridge – Sedona

 Pro Tip: Devil’s Bridge is a major tourist attraction so plan on arriving early or late in the day to avoid the crowds.
 Keep your eyes peeled for coyotes!

 The Wave – Kanab, Utah